In April 2013, WordPress installations around the world were subjected to global-scale brute force attacks.

 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-Other issues that can affect security include things such as:
+Other research on issues that affect WordPress security point to areas such as:

-- No platform is completely safe from hackers.
-As many as 90% of all websites across all platforms are vulnerable to being attacked, mostly due to using software that is out of date.
+- No platform is protected from hackers.
+As many as 90% of all websites across all platforms are vulnerable to attack, mostly due to software that is out of date.

-- The main security weakness in all content management platforms seems to be the users themselves.
-For example, many users ignore good password security practices.
+- The main threat of all CMS platforms seems to be the users themselves.
+For example, many users ignore good password security recommendations.

-- Server setup.
-For example, sites on shared hosting servers are only as secure as the least secure site on the grid, so if someone else has a weak FTP password on your shared server, then all sites on that server are potentially vulnerable.
+- Hosting setup.
+For example, websites on shared hosting accounts are only as secure as the least secure website on the grid, so if another user has a weak FTP password on your shared server, then every site on your shared server becomes vulnerable.

-As this article has hopefully shown, WordPress is as secure as most of the leading web platforms being used by businesses of all sizes to build their presence online.
-As long as you continue to implement basic web security measures (which all website owners should do) and keep your WordPress software (and plugins, themes, etc.) up-to-date, there is no reason not to use WordPress.
+As you can see, WordPress is a secure web platform.
+As long as you commit to implementing basic web security measures and keep your WordPress software (and plugins, themes, etc.) updated, there’s no reason not to use WordPress for your web site or blog.

 WordPress Security – Tips

-To learn about ways to protect your WordPress site from brute force attacks see this article: WordPress Brute-Force Attack Prevention Measures
+To learn about ways to protect your WordPress site from brute-force attacks see this article: Preventing WordPress From Brute-Force Attacks

-A vulnerable web site presents malicious users with a resource to launch denial of service attacks, spread malware and engage in information theft.
-Blog Defender Security Plugin for WordPress makes your WordPress site invisible to botnets and hackers.
-Learn more about it here:
+A compromised website presents malicious users with a valuable platform to launch denial of service attacks, spread malware and engage in information theft.
+Blog Defender makes your WordPress site invisible to botnets and hackers.
+Go here to learn more:

-If you are currently using an older WordPress version remember to make a complete backup before updating your software to benefit from the latest security updates.
-This way, if things don’t go as planned, you can always restore.
+If you are currently using an older WordPress version make sure you back up everything before updating your software to protect your site from the latest security risks.
+This way, if things don’t go as planned, you can always restore everything to its former state.

-If you don’t want to back up your site manually, there are many plugins you can use.
-Learn about a WordPress backup plugin that can automate your backup process here: Backup, Clone & Keep Your WordPress Sites Protected With Backup Creator Plugin For WordPress
+If you don’t want to back up your files manually, there are many WordPress plugins you can use.
+You can read about a WordPress backup plugin that can automate your backup process here: Back Up, Copy And Keep Your WP Site Protected With Backup Creator Plugin For WordPress

 - ITProPortal.com